mhogrefe/malachite/malachite-lints/README.md

 (by value or by reference).
 The rounding is a no-op: the rounding mode is dead and the ordering is always `Equal`, so write the dedicated constructor, `(Float::one_prec(prec), Equal)`.

+### `redundant_shift_conversion`

+Flags a shift whose amount is first converted to another integer type, as in `x << i64::exact_from(n)`, when the shift already accepts the amount's own type (checked by resolving the `Shl`/`Shr`/`ShlAssign`/`ShrAssign` impl).
+Shifting is implemented for every primitive integer on the right, so the conversion buys nothing and only hides the amount.

+Conversions that are load-bearing are left alone: converting a *signed* amount to an *unsigned* type asserts that the amount is non-negative, and dropping it would silently reverse the shift, because Malachite shifts the other way when the amount is negative (see the signed-shift idiom).
+Among the conversions that are flagged, the conversion still panics on an out-of-range amount, so keep it where that panic is the point.

 ### `compare_with_primitive`

 Flags comparing a bignum with a named bignum constant (`ZERO`, `ONE`, `TWO`, `NEGATIVE_ONE`) or